CaioCeretta/cosden-tutorials/react-hook-form/tailwind-explanation.md

 baseline across browsers.
 Example:

-3. @tailwind components
-Purpose: This directive includes any component-level styles defined by Tailwind.
-It’s where you can define custom component styles using the @apply directive.

 When to Use: Use this when you want to build reusable components (like buttons, cards, etc.) that leverage Tailwind’s utilities.